-With 2022 officially over, now comes the moment that many of you have been waiting for.
-It’s time for our annual foray into annoying everyone with our questionable opinions, the Best of Anime 2022 post!
-Continuing in 2021’s wake this will be a collaboration between writers.
-That would be me (Pancakes), Choya, FJ Freeman, Princess Usagi, and Miss Simplice.
-We didn’t quite manage all the shows this year (or complete this on time…), but we heavily focused on watching entries that made a serious clamour within the anime community.
-This is a third time for us, and we’ll inevitably get things wrong.
+With 2023 officially over, now comes the moment that many of you have been waiting for.
+It’s time for our annual foray into annoying everyone with our questionable opinions, the Best of Anime 2023 post!
+Continuing in 2022’s wake this will be a collaboration between writers.
+That would be me (Pancakes), Choya, FJ Freeman, and Princess Usagi.
+We didn’t quite manage all the shows this year, but we heavily focused on watching entries that made a serious clamour within the anime community.
+This is a fourth time for us, and we’ll inevitably get things wrong.
 So please feel free to be brutally honest while giving us constructive feedback.
 And if we picked something you disagree with don’t hesitate to voice your opinion – best of posts are always subjective!

 Disclaimer: As always, disclaimers abound.
 Please keep in mind that “best” is subjective.
 What’s best for us isn’t necessarily best for you, and that’s perfectly fine.
 This list shouldn’t be taken as some kind of inviolable truth, but rather the opinions of those involved who had too much time on their hands and spent it conjuring up a list of picks based on all the anime they watched.
 Naturally, our choices will be influenced by our own tastes, experiences, and personal impressions.
 Before you go bashing one of our choices, please make sure you’ve at least seen it and know where we’re coming from.
 Finally, all we ask is that you respect our opinions and the opinions of others in the comments, just like we respect yours.
 Thank you.

 Disclaimer #2: The choices in this post are not reflective of the opinions of all Random Curiosity writers.
 They are solely the opinions of myself (Pancakes), Choya, FJ Freeman, and Princess Usagi, save for where otherwise noted.
 Thank you for your understanding.